Facebook Analytics Pixel

 Remember when ads used to be super random?
-Like, you’d be watching TV, and suddenly there’s a commercial for car insurance, dish soap, or mortgage loans—even though you were maybe 16, didn’t own a car, and had zero plans to clean anything?
+Like, you’d be watching TV, and suddenly there’s a commercial for car insurance, dish soap, or mortgage loans—even though you were weren’t in the market for any of those things.
 That was outbound marketing in action.

 Attracting People (Without Chasing Them Down)